ninagoodwin88/Final-Project/README.md

-# City of Chicago Violent Crime Viewer
+# Most Dangerous Wards in Chicago
-Visual Studio, Postgres SQL, R+, JavaScript
+Visual Studio, Postgres SQL, HTML

 ## Selected Topic
-### Analyzing crime data in Chicago based off of latitude and longtitude
+- Analyzing crime data in Chicago based off amount of arrests in different wards throughout the city of Chicago.
-- Using a variety of tools, we will view the precentage of arrests rates based on certain areas throughout and the city, and what age group is most likely to commit an be arrested for a violent crime in certain areas of the city.

 ## Reason for Selecting Topic
-- I want to build an interactive page that will allow the user to enter their latitude and longitude coordinates and be able to view the violent crime percentages in the city of Chicago.
+- The project is to create a web page that will allow the user to see the most dangerous wards in the city of Chicago.
 - This information can be used by the native Chicagoan or tourist to decide where to patronize any establishment or where to possibly purchase or invest in real estate in Chicago.
+- Chicago PD will also be able to utilize the data to know which wards need a heavier police presence.

 ## Description of the Source Data
 Websites referenced for data were: https://data.cityofchicago.org/Public-Safety/Arrests/dpt3-jri9/data https://www.chicago.gov/city/en/dataset/crime.html
-- For the sake of our analysis, we will only use data from 2015-2020.
+- For the sake of our analysis, we will only use data from 2021.
-- These websites provide access to case numbers, arrests, crime descriptions, and latitude and longitude of committed crimes.
+- These websites provide access to case arrests, crime descriptions, and wards of committed crimes.

 ## Questions we hope to answer with the data
+- Given all these crimes which wards grouped together are dangerous?
-- What are the age groups that have the highest violent crime rate?
+- Which wards have the highest arrest rates.

-- In what location in the city of Chicago are violent crimes most likely to occur?
-- What are the percentages of violent crimes in Chicago?
+## Tools
+- Creating Database
+    - Pandas

+- Analyzing Data
+    - Postgres SQL

+- Machine Learning
+    - Logical Regression
+    - sklearn

+- Dashboard
+    - HTML